 As seen from table 1, mean contribution for the variable "overall", that is, all individuals in the control group, are pretty much similar across the different games.
 People in the anonymous game contribute on average 47.89 percent of their endowments, people in the mixed game contribute on average 49.94 percent of their endowments and for the homogenous game average contribution equals 48.08 percent.
 Rounded upward these contributions approximately equal 50 percent, meaning that people in the control group on average gives 30 Ksh to the group fund.
 Giving the game set-up explained in section 6.4.1 this leads to individual payments of approximately 90 Ksh in all games.
-On the contrary, if all three participants had fully cooperated and contributed 100 percent of their endowments, 60 Ksh, everyone would have been equal to an increase in individual earnings of 33percent!
+On the contrary, if all three participants had fully cooperated and contributed 100 percent of their endowments, 60 Ksh, everyone would have benefitted and individual payments would have been equal to 120 Ksh.
+This would have been equal to an increase in individual earnings of 33percent!
 This simple example shows that cooperating always will increase potential earnings given that everybody fully cooperates.